ofasgard/ungoliant/README.md

 ## TODO

 - Measure time taken and print at the end.
-- Add threading to bruteforce requests to speed up host enumeration.
 - Update scraping/spidering to request directly instead of using Chrome.
 - Make scraping multithreaded.
 - Test performance on very large subnets.